outware/Rxy/README.md

 }
 ```

-Considerably less code, here's the core features:
+Comparing the two:

-* Asynchronously execution!
+* Only one variable required define a function's result.
-* Inherits from __`BaseMock`__ - technically this not required, but `BaseMock` tracks the file and line number where the mock was instantiated and passes them automatically to the `mockFunction(…)` calls.
-This lets Rxy place mocking errors back in the unit test which is much better than trolling the mocks to see generated errors.
+* Only one line to execute the function asynchronously and return the correct result.
-* Just one __`*Result`__ property for defining how each function responds.
+* Much, much easier to read and understand.

-* No boilerplate.
-The __`mockFunction(…)`__ calls do all the dirty work.
+Whilst not technically required, Rxy's version Inherits from __`BaseMock`__ is useful because it allows Rxy to automatically place mock related errors (such as unexpected method call errors) back in the unit test where the mock was created.
+This puts them as close as possible to the failing tests and helps with debugging.

-Thats it.
-Simples.
+Other than that, all that you have to remember to create a mock is: inherit from `BaseMock`, create a 'Result' variable, and call `mockFunction(…)`.
+Simple and easy.

 ### Partial mocks

 Sometimes we can't use `BaseMock`.
 When partial mocking for example.
-In those sorts of cases we can still use Rxy by adding the `AsyncMock` protocol to gain access to Rxy's `mockFunction(…)` function calls.
-Here's an example using a `NetworkHTTPClient` class instead of the `HTTPClient` protocol.
+In these sorts of cases we can still use Rxy by adding the `AsyncMock` protocol to gain access to Rxy's `mockFunction(…)` calls.
+Here's an example where we are partially mocking a `NetworkHTTPClient` class instead of the `HTTPClient` protocol.

 ```swift
 class HTTPMock: NetworkHTTPClient, AsyncMock {